 Your sizzling steak or colourful, meat-free plateful can also be washed down with your choice from an impressive wine, drinks and cocktail list.

-From the Josper Grill to the Juniper Bar, dining at Twenty Princes Street is a delight from starter to dessert.
+From the Josper Grill (which I love) to the Juniper Bar, I think dining at Twenty Princes Street is a delight from starter to dessert.
 All while you enjoy superb views over the centre of the Scottish capital.

 2. Chaophraya Thai